 For accounts receivables and tenant receivables, Northview applies the expected lifetime losses to be recognized from initial recognition of the receivables.
 Individual receivables are written off after 180 days post tenant move-out date by directly reducing the carrying amount.
 Impairment losses are recognized in profit or loss.
 Subsequent recoveries of amounts previously written off are recorded as credits against losses recognized.

-For the period from April 14, 2020 (date of formation) to December 31, 2020 (Tabular amounts expressed in thousands of Canadian dollars except where indicated)
+For the year ended December 31, 2021 and the period from April 14, 2020 (date of formation) to December 31, 2020 (thousands of Canadian dollars except where indicated)

 b.
 Non-derivative financial liabilities